spham395/08-C-Programming/11_Pointers_Arrays/05_Memory_Operators.md

 ![](/assets/code_1.png)

-### Prior to beginning this demonstration, there are some items to address:
+### Prior to beginning this section, there are some items to address:

 * **cc’s and Ì’s?”** - Represent uninitialized memory in Visual Studio debug mode.
   * Long Answer:  Hexadecimal value 0xCC is used as a “magic number” by Microsoft's C++ debugging runtime library and many DOS environments to mark uninitialized stack memory.
 CC resembles the opcode of the INT 3 debug breakpoint interrupt on x86 processors. (https://en.wikipedia.org/wiki/Magic_number_%28programming%29)  When viewed in the Visual Studio Debug mode memory window, the 0xCCs are part of the extended ASCII codes and interpreted as an Ì which is described as “Latin capital letter I with grave”.  (http://www.ascii-code.com/)